kwonjunhyuk9/skema/docs/testing.md

 ## 🃏 Using Jest

-- Jest automatically detects test files like `*.test.js`.
+- Jest automatically detects test files like `*.test.tsx`.
 - Run all tests using `npx jest`.
 - To test a specific file, use `npx jest filename`.
-- Customize behavior using a `jest.config.js` file.
+- Customize behavior using a `jest.config.ts` file.

 ---

 ## 🎭 Using Playwright

-- Jest automatically detects test files like `*.spec.js`.
+- Playwright automatically detects test files like `*.spec.tsx`.
-- Run all tests using `npx playwright`.
+- Run all tests using `npx playwright test`.
-- To test a specific file, use `npx playwright filename`.
+- To test a specific file, use `npx playwright test filename`.
-- Customize behavior using a `playwright.config.js` file.
+- Customize behavior using a `playwright.config.ts` file.

 ---